Obarun/66/doc/66-deeper.md

 ## %%service_system%%

-This directory is specified at compile time by using the `--with-system-service=` option to `./configure`.
+This directory is specified at compile time by using the `-D system-service-dir=` option to `meson setup`.

 This directory is reserved for system administrators to install [frontend](66-frontend.html) file, often through package manager.
 Any modifications made by users may be overwritten during system updates.

 ## %%script_system%%

-This directory is specified at compile time by using the `--with-system-script=` option to `./configure`.
+This directory is specified at compile time by using the `-D system-script-dir=` option to `meson setup`.

 This directory serves as a location for system administrators to install additional scripts required by [frontend](66-frontend.html) files or those related to the `module` service type.
 It's a secure area for administrators to manage scripts effectively.

 ## %%seed_system%%

-This directory is specified at compile time by using the `--with-system-seed=` option to `./configure`.
+This directory is specified at compile time by using the `-D system-seed-dir=` option to `meson setup`.

 this directory is intended for system administrators to install [seed](66-tree.html#seed-files) files.
 User modifications in this directory may be lost during system updates.

 ## %%livedir%%

-This directory is specified at compile time by using the `--livedir=` option to `./configure`.
+This directory is specified at compile time by using the `-D livedir=` option to `meson setup`.
 It also can be specified on-the-fly with the [66 -l](66.html) option.

 This should be within a writable and executable filesystem, likely a RAM filesystem, mounted with `exec` and `rw` mount flag.